Abide 101: Awaken · Lesson 001 · Lesson Plan

 Timed Teaching Flow · 30 Minutes

-0:00–3:00Opening"Tonight we are asking a simple question: why does Abide even exist?"Establish the need
+0:00–3:001Opening · The Problem"Tonight we are asking a simple question: why does Abide even exist?"Establish the need; spiritual amnesia hook

 Timed Teaching Flow · 45 Minutes

-0:00–5:00Opening and problem"Many believers live on pre-chewed spiritual food."Set the burden
+0:00–5:001Opening · The Problem"Many believers live on pre-chewed spiritual food."Set the burden; spiritual amnesia; second-hand nourishment

 Full Lecture Script